finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/03_day2_customisation/day2_customisation.md

 To complete the setup of the cluster to meet the policy requirements laid out in the [OpenShift Security Configuration (Service Accelerator)](accelerators/kubernetes/ocp/sat_rh_ocp.adoc) we will use the [OpenShift Compliance Operator](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-release-notes.html).
 The Compliance Operator lets OpenShift Container Platform administrators describe the required compliance state of a cluster and provides them with an overview of gaps and ways to remediate them.
 The compliance operator support a number of [compliance standards](https://docs.openshift.com/container-platform/4.10/security/compliance_operator/compliance-operator-supported-profiles.html for example NIST and CIS.

-To meet the policies as laid out in the service accelerator the CIS OpenShuft Benchamrk profile will be used.
+To meet the policies as laid out in the service accelerator the OpenShift CIS Benchamrk profile will be used.

 The compliance operator is a Customer Resource Definition (CRD) and includes a number of kubernetes objects, more details on these object can be found in [here](https://github.com/openshift/compliance-operator/blob/master/doc/crds.md).